 Thanks for visiting the Belmont Mansion novels page.

-This page contains NO SPOILERS for the series, so please relax and enjoy!
+This page contains NO SPOILERS, so please enjoy.

-The 1st and 2nd stand-alone novels in the Belmont Mansion series
+The third standalone novel in the Belmont Mansion series coming fall 2016

 The first time I visited the Belmont Mansion in Nashville, Tennessee––home of Adelicia Acklen, and the setting of all the Belmont Mansion novels––I knew I wanted to write about this magnificent home and the people who'd lived there.